cilium/cilium/Documentation/architecture.rst

-Containers that simply need to make outgoing connections to external hosts can be addressed by configuring each Linux node host to masquerade connections from containers to IP ranges other than the cluster prefix.
+Containers that simply need to make outgoing connections to external hosts can be addressed by configuring each Linux node host to masquerade connections from containers to IP ranges other than the cluster prefix (IP masquerading is also known as Network Address Port Translation, or NAPT).
 This approach can be used even if there is a mismatch between the IP version used for the container prefix and the version used for Node IP addresses.

 Security Policies